 What you could get with Feed-in Tariffs

 The money you can earn through Feed-in Tariffs varies according to the technology you install.
 For a full list of Feed-in Tariffs please visit the Ofgem website.
-A 4KWp Solar PV System registered before 1st April 2014 could generate an income of £874 a year in Feed-in Tariff payments and a saving of £251 on your annual electricity bill.
+A 4kW installation which has been registered and the eligibility date falls within the period 1 April - 30 June 2016 could generate an annual income of £231 in FIT Payments and save £62 on your annual electricity bill.
+This is based on a property which has achieved an EPC Level of D and above.

 The above figures are explained as follows: